-If your dragon has had a previous owner who was abusive or simply inexperienced, they could also be similarly turned off by any human contact at first.
+If your dragon has had a previous owner who was abusive or inexperienced, they might be similarly turned off by any human contact at first.

 You never want to keep a cold-blooded reptile away from their heat and UV lighting for too long, as they will become cold and uncomfortable.

-This is the primary reason why handling sessions should only last around 20-30 minutes at most unless you’re handling your beardie outside on a particularly warm day.
+This is the primary reason handling sessions should only last around 20-30 minutes unless you’re handling your beardie outside on a particularly warm day.

-Overall, use careful discretion when deciding when it’s time to put your beardie back in their tank.
+Overall, use careful discretion when deciding when it’s time to put your beardie back in its tank.